University Honors Program

 Hometown: Kirkland, WA

-Campus Involvement: Active Member of Math Club, Association for Women in Mathematics student chapter, Simple Group, Plants Peaks and Pals Hiking Club.
-Treasurer of the Country Line Dancing Club
+Campus Involvement: Active member of Math Club, Association for Women in Mathematics, Simple Group, Country Line Dancing Club.
+Tutor at Learning Support Center

 Career Interest: Mathematician